Counter

 Jim

 It was great looking at your web site.
-You sound a lot like me.
+You sound allot like me.
 I have loved this show from the first time it came on television.
 I even used to get in trouble in school because when teachers asked what I wanted to do I told them buy a motorcycle and ride for a year.
 Well I got part of the plan done.
 I bought a 1973 Sportster in January of 1974, but then I got a good job and never finished my plan.
 I still plan to finish what I started some day.

 I have wanted to build a replica Sportster myself and have been looking around for one to start with.
 I must say Greg and the others have done a fantastic job on the ones they have built.
 I am lucky enough to ride for a living now.